skramm/spaghetti/README.md

 # Main features

  - single file header-only library
- - C++11, no other dependencies
+ - C++11, no other dependencies other than standard library
  - ease of use, no unreadable templaple BS in user code
  - "you pay for what you need" code (which means that there are some build-time options)
- - user code provides the event loop (waiting loop)
+ - user code has to provide the event loop (waiting loop)
  - logging capability
  - provided with some sample programs, see src/html/index.html